vishnutheja1288/docker-multi-stage/README.md

 use the cache functionality better with Dockerfile6 than Dockerfile7 due to the better placement of the COPY command.

 **Docker image optimization tools:**

-  Dive: It is an image explorer tool that helps you discover layers in the Docker & OCI containers images Docker Slim: It helps you optimize your Docker images for security and size. you can reduce the docker image size upto 30x using slim
+  **Dive**: It is an image explorer tool that helps you discover layers in the Docker & OCI containers images

+  **Docker Slim**: It helps you optimize your Docker images for security and size. you can reduce the docker image size upto 30x using slim

-  Docker Squash: This utility helps you to reduce the image size by squashing image layers.
+  **Docker Squash**: This utility helps you to reduce the image size by squashing image layers.
 The squash feature is also available in the Docker CLI using squash flag.